HOME PAGE

 Sakti and Supreme are one entity; they are inseparable.
 Sakti is the cause of the world.
 Sakti, hidden in its Svarguna (intrinsic qualities), is the cause of creation, maintenance and destruction of the world.
 Unmanifest Brahman is Pure Cit (Consciousness); manifest Brahman is Cit with Maya or Prakrti and therefore goes by the name of Isvara.
 (Verse 1.3)

 Krishna in his discourse The Uddhava Gita, Dialogue eight, Verses 27-34 advises Uddhava on Gunas and other states.
 Gunas have an influence on waking, dreaming and deep sleep.
-These three states of consciousness is not the intrinsic state of Jiva, whose true nature is eternal Superconsciousness.
+These three states of consciousness are not the intrinsic state of Jiva, whose true nature is eternal Superconsciousness.
 The three Gunas and the three states of consciousness hold the Jiva in bondage; the fourth state Turiya, a transcendental state of consciousness, shatters this bondage and lifts the Jiva to a higher state, where the Jiva identifies itself with the Self, meaning liberation of Jiva.
 Even higher state, the fifth state Turiyatita, results in merger of the Jiva with the Self; that is Advaitam, oneness with Brahman.
 As long as this world appears as many and an aspirant believes in it, he is in a dream state or deep sleep though awake, not seeing the sūtra (thread, Brahman) running through them all (like a thread in a garland.)
 This is true of heavens too.
 All are unreal as in a dream world (without the thread of the Self).
-In the awake world external objects appear as separate from a person, who, when dreaming, contains these objects only in his mind; in deep sleep, the external and the internal objects and experiences disappear; the only entity, Atman is That which remains in all these states as a witness.
+In the awake world external objects appear as separate from a person, who, when dreaming, contains these objects only in his mind; in deep sleep, the external and the internal objects and experiences disappear; the only entity, Atman (Soul) is That which remains in all these states as the Witness.
 If there is no mind, there is no phenomenal world; therefore, the world is an illusion.
 That is the Monistic view of Sankara, who says that the phenomenal world and its parts are waves on the ocean surface; they rise and fall; the ocean remains the same.
+Here the ocean is Brahman or God; the waves are the Universe; There are no waves without a ocean; thus, the hypostasis of the universe is Brahman.
 Mind is operative only because Purusa illumines it.
+Mind is an inanimate object or entity; it is the Purusa, Isvara, Brahman, God, or Consciousness that lights it up so it can experience the world.
+It is like the inanimate chip in the computer: No juice, no game.

 14.1: Sri Bhagavan said: